-OCHA estimates that at least 592,600 people have been internally displaced by violence in the north-west and south-west regions, while more than 74,000 have fled to Nigeria.
+OCHA estimates that at least 598,000 people have been internally displaced by violence in the north-west and south-west regions, while more than 79,600 have fled to Nigeria.
 According to OCHA, more than 2 million people are affected in the north-west and south-west regions, and in need of humanitarian assistance.

-What began as a political dispute in the Anglophone regions is now a complex armed conflict and a major humanitarian crisis that disproportionately affects the civilian population.
+What began as a political dispute in the Anglophone regions is now a complex armed conflict and a major humanitarian crisis that disproportionately affects the civilian population, particularly women and children.
 The targeting of individuals based upon their cultural identity poses a direct threat to Anglophone and Francophone civilians and may amount to war crimes and crimes against humanity.